ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 5.2 Scheduled Compilation

-In the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file, use Cron to set scheduled compilation.
-The five different positions respectively represent minutes (0 - 59) / hours (0 - 23) / date (1 - 31) / month (1 - 12) / day of the week (0 - 6)(Sunday - Saturday).
-Set the time by modifying the value at different positions.
-The system uses UTC standard time by default, please convert according to the time zone of your country.
+In the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file, use Cron to configure scheduled compilation.
+The five fields represent minutes (0–59) / hours (0–23) / day of month (1–31) / month (1–12) / day of week (0–6, Sunday–Saturday).
+Modify values as needed.
+The system uses UTC by default; convert to your local time zone accordingly.

 ```yaml
 schedule: